Kozphy/go_learn/basic_go/dsa/design_pattern/Structural_design_patterns.md

 The bridge pattern demonstrates the principle, `preferring composition over inheritance`.

 Composition maintains a **_has-a_** relationship with the implementation, instead of an **_is-a_** relationship.

+## Composite

+A composite is `a group of similar objects in a single object`.

+Objects are stored in a tree form to persist the whole hierarchy.
+The composite pattern is used to change a hierarchical collection of objects.
+The composite pattern is modeled on a heterogeneous collection.
+New types of objects can be added without changing the interface and the client code.